iree-org/iree-jax/README.md

   # Any function defined without annotation becomes a public function in the
   # IREE program with an input signature derived from the declaration and
   # outputs derived by tracing.
-We call these "Module Procedures".
+We call these "Program Procedures".
   # This function just provides an accessor to get the tree of _params.
   def get_params(self):
     return self._params

   # Here we see how to specify an input signature.
-The `Module.like` helper
+The `Program.like` helper
   # is just producing a tree of `jax.core.AbstractValue` representing some
   # reference from the host program.
 This is an easy way to represent such
   # details, but users are also free to constract AbstractValue trees
   # themselves.
-  def run(self, multiplier=Module.like(x)):
+  def run(self, multiplier=Program.like(x)):
     # When tracing a public function, the primary thing you can do is call
     # immutable kernel functions using combinations of function arguments and
-    # module globals.
+    # program globals.
     result = self._linear(multiplier, self._params.x, self._params.b)
-    # Module globals can be updated directly via assignment.
+    # Program globals can be updated directly via assignment.
 This is a sugared
-    # form of the more general `Module.store_global()` helper.
+    # form of the more general `Program.store_global()` helper.
     self._x = result
     return result

   # Public functions can also accept arbitrary trees.
-  def set_params(self, new_params=Module.like(params)):
+  def set_params(self, new_params=Program.like(params)):
     # And trees of globals can be updated in one assignment.
     self._params = new_params

   # "Kernel" functions are basically equivalent to `jax.jit` but specially
-  # wrapped so that they can exist as members of a Module.
+  # wrapped so that they can exist as members of a Program.
 They act like
   # staticmethods (i.e. they do not take a `self`) and they can only operate on
   # arguments or host process state that is legal for `jax.jit`.
 Think of them
-  # as private static functions of the module, and by convention we name them
+  # as private static functions of the program, and by convention we name them
   # with a leading underscore.
-  @Module.kernel
+  @Program.kernel
   def _linear(m, x, b):
     return m * x + b

-# Instantiating a module will trace it and invoke the `ireec` compiler on it.
+# Instantiating a program will trace it and invoke the `ireec` compiler on it.
 # keyword arguments control compilation behavior.
 The defaults should be
 # reasonable for running directly on the host.
 m = TrivialKernel()

 # You can inspect the MLIR module which was extracted.
-print(Module.get_mlir_module(m))
+print(Program.get_mlir_module(m))

 # While the primary purpose of extracting a program is to run it *elsewhere*,
 # you can't spell "ML" without "debugging", and instantiated modules are fully